We may earn a commission when you buy through links in our articles. Learn more.

 Bodycam roadmap

 The devs have promised on Bodycam’s Steam page that a roadmap of content is coming soon, but they haven’t posted anything to the page since January 27 when they encouraged fans to join their Discord channel.
 There’s a strong possibility that the roadmap will arrive with the announcement of the second early access playtest.
-The Bodycam roadmap will likely contain additional game modes, new weapons, and potentially the release date of the game.
+The Bodycam roadmap will likely contain additional game modes and new weapons.

 That’s all the information there is about the Bodycam release date.
 Don’t forget to check out our Unrecord release date guide if you want to see how development is going on Bodycam’s rival.
 If you’re into realistic games, we have a list of the best simulation games on PC, from the scientifically accurate Kerbal Space Program to the pilot-tested Microsoft Flight Simulator to truly flex your brain muscles.
 Finally, check out our list of the best upcoming games to see what else you can expect from 2024.